-The General Fund had an excess of expenditures over final budgeted appropriations of \$397,172 mostly for yearend recording of capital acquisitions.
-There was sufficient residual fund balance to cover the excess.
+The General Fund and Impact Fees Fund both had an excess of expenditures over final budgeted appropriations of \$144,127 and \$22,082, respectively, primarily for yearend recording of capital acquisitions.
+There was sufficient residual fund balance in each fund to cover the excesses.